 “Northwest Arlington, Massachusetts” is one of three volumes, published by the Arlington Historical Commission, which inventory Arlington’s historic and architecturally significant sites and structures.
 The intent of all three surveys is to foster intelligent and mindful conservation of these irreplaceable resources.
 “Northwest Arlington, Massachusetts” covers historically significant properties in the Turkey Hill/Mystic Lakes and Arlington Heights area. $8.00

 Farms and Farmers of the Arlington Farmers’ Market 1997-2005 Compiled and written by Oakes Plimpton

 A celebration of Arlington’s weekly Farmer’s Market, this attractive volume tells the stories of the markets farms and farmers who bring their produce to sell.
 There are ample photographs and even recipes.
 An addendum includes information on Arlington’s Market Garden past. $8.00

 A fascinating look at often forgotten lives of slaves in Colonial Menotomy.
 The author explores the role of slaves in Colonial life, recounts the earliest records of slaves in Menotomy, and provides brief biographies of those found on record.
 22 pages.
 PDF available here.

 Jason Russell House in the Spring, Jason Russell House in the Winter, Ruth L. Berry’s Bicentennial painting, “The Fight at the Jason Russell House” Each approx 4″ x 6″.
 FREE – just pay shipping or add to any order.

-To order items on this page, download the Bookstore Order Form or call the Bookstore at (781) 648-4300.
+To order items on this page, download the Bookstore Order Form or call the Society at (781) 648-4300.